Orforglipron: The Oral GLP-1 Pill for Weight Loss

 - burping

 Side effects were more common in the 3mg starting dose compared to the 2mg starting dose, or if the dose was increased every 1 or 2 weeks compared to every 3 weeks.
 In the trial, 35 people stopped taking orforglipron because of side effects.
 Overall, the safety of orforglipron was similar to other GLP-1 receptor agonists.
+The starting dose licensed for use in the UK is 0.8mg.

 Who cannot take orforglipron

-However, it is likely that you will qualify for orforglipron if other GLP-1 medications are suitable for you.
+A doctor should always assess if orforglipron is suitable for you based on your current health needs.
+It is likely that you will qualify for orforglipron if other GLP-1 medications are suitable for you.
 For example, if you have a body mass index (BMI) above 30, or 27 with weight-related conditions.
 Orforglipron is likely to be especially suitable for:

 - anyone with a needle phobia or who would prefer to not inject themselves